jimken123/soda/docs/examples/connectors/rest/rest.md

 # REST Connector Examples

-These are examples of how to use the Sequence REST connector.
+These are examples of how to use the Phoenix REST connector.

 The connector works by generating steps from an OpenAPI specification.